beaudyates/RepositoryGuide/README.md

-# A guick reference to Beau Yates's repositories
+# A quick reference to Beau Yates's repositories